themeteorchef/building-an-error-logger/building-an-error-logger.md

 If the type is anything other than live, we want to filter by that type.
 Once we have our `query` sorted out, we pass it to our `Logs.find()` call and then return the result from our helper if we get something back.
 Easy enough!
 Now our data is piping into our template.
 This is good, but we can add a little polish to this process.

 #### The bottom is the top
 While this next part is entirely optional—feel free to skip ahead!—because we're building a logger, we want to show the latest log messages _first_.
-As a common convention for logs, the newest messages are generally at the bottom of the window, with older messages appearing above.
+As a common convention for logs, the newest messages are generally at the bottom of the window, with older messages appear above.
 Real quick, what we want to do is make it so that when one of the following happens, we "scroll" to the bottom of our messages list in the selected tab:

 1. The `logs` template renders.
 2. We change to a different tab displaying a different list.